-For the year ended 31 December 2020, the Company had on average cash of K333 million (2019: K357 million) at any given time.
+For the year ended 31 December 2021, the Company had on average cash of K270 million (2020: K333 million) at any given time.
 The cash balances were on demand and earned minimal interest.
+The Group has no external liabilities other than in relation to its leases, for which the interest rates are generally fixed on its initial recognition.